 Kate Ahnstrom: When I started to look at the different manufacturers, Syren was always at the top of the list.
 My mother taught me from a very young age that you should always try to buy the best of something that you can afford, even if it meant stretching.
 It doesn’t make sense to have to buy the same thing over and over because you are trying to save money.
 It just doesn’t make good financial sense and you actually end up with a poor product and lighter wallet.

 Syren is truly a gun of a lifetime.
 It is a gun that you will put in your safe and proudly, if not excitedly pull out for practice, hunts, charity shoots and more.
 Syren has put so much time and engineering into their guns that you can literally spend hours reviewing all of the minute details.
-I only spent 3 hours during my fitting with Andrew, master gun fitter for Syren/Caesar Guerini, and I felt like we barely scratched the surface.
+I only spent three hours during my fitting with Andrew, master gun fitter for Syren/Caesar Guerini, and I felt like we barely scratched the surface.

 I always want to give my students the best: the best instruction, the best hunts, the best shotguns.
 Syren allows me to maintain that high level of professional instruction and dedication to my students’ success.
 Their impeccable line of shotguns holds true to their “No More Compromises” mantra.
 Whether you are a waterfowler, an upland hunter, a competitive clay shooter or you are just dipping your toes into the shotgun world, they have the perfect match for you.
 For the amount of craftsmanship and engineering that goes into their guns, the price tag pales by comparison.
 Syren offers a wide range of shotguns that are an investment, not just a purchase.
 That investment doesn’t have to cost a fortune, either.
 They offer a diverse line of guns for shooters of all backgrounds.